-Osborne has mixed it with fig purée, berries, herbs and spices.
-She says you can play up all of the aspects of Träkál and create endless options of pairings.
+Osborne has mixed it with fig puree, berries, herbs and spices.
+She says you can play up all of the aspects of Träkál and create endless pairing options.
 She even offers a Träkál beer slushie called the Medieval Mastermind, which is made with New Belgium dry-hopped kettle sour ale, lemon, guava and Contratto bianco vermouth.
-She also makes the Kal It Magic (recipe below), a buoyant Träkál cocktail laced with bright purple butterfly pea flower tea.
+She also makes the Kal It Magic, a buoyant Träkál cocktail laced with bright-purple butterfly-pea-flower tea.

-“Träkál is a bartenders wet dream,” says Joshua Sevy, the owner and bartender at Denver’s Tatarian.
-“It sits in a flavor profile that’s easy and fun to make funky, delicious and balanced cocktails.
+“Träkál is a bartender’s [ultimate] dream,” says Joshua Sevy, the owner and bartender at Denver’s Tatarian.
+“It sits in a flavor profile that’s easy and fun.
 It plays well in Tiki cocktails, as well as a stirred booze-forward cocktail.”

-The vision for Träkál came about when Gomez worked for the liquor company Diageo.
-He decided that if Mexico could have tequila and Peru could have pisco, why couldn’t Patagonia have its own spirit.
-Hence, the native Argentinian sold everything thing he owned, moved to Patagonia and started experimenting with making his own still.
+The vision for Träkál came about when Gomez worked for Diageo.
+He decided that if Mexico could have tequila and Peru could have pisco, why couldn’t Patagonia have its own spirit?
+So, the native Argentinian sold everything he owned, moved to Patagonia and started experimenting with making his own still.
 He sourced all produce and labor from locals and created a product that tasted good as well as supported the people and place.
 The idea, he says, was to bring the distillery to the ingredients, instead of the other way around.

 “I wanted something real that I could put my name to and realized I wanted to make booze,” says Gomez, who had been working in the business and financial realm for a long time.
 “But it’s not about me, it’s about the place.
 All I do is put it in a bottle.”

 Gomez sources crabapples and pears, which grow wild in Patagonia.
-Often, these fruits get made into a fermented liquor called chicha.
-Gomez buys homemade chicha from local producers to distill.
-The botanicals get picked by the natives too and include leaves from certain trees, minty herbs and berries.
-With those he creates an essential oil—an idea his mother had as a way to get consistent flavor all season long.
-It took about three years of experimenting before he perfected it.
+The botanicals are picked by the natives and include leaves from certain trees, minty herbs and berries.
+With those he creates an essential oil—an idea his mother had as a way to achieve consistent flavor all season long.
+It took about three years of experimenting before he perfected his product.

 When Gomez was ready to take Träkál out of Chile and to the United States, he enlisted his friend and business partner, Ben Long, to help him.
-They decided on Denver, a city that mimicked the environmentally friendly, outdoor lifestyle of Patagonia, enough, in fact, that Long dubbed Colorado as the Patagonia of the North.
-Hence, he moved to the Mile High City and started bringing Träkál to various bars that had showcased innovative and tasty cocktails.
+They decided on Denver, a city that mimicked the environmentally friendly, outdoor lifestyle of Patagonia, enough that Long dubbed Colorado the Patagonia of the North.
+So he moved to the Mile High City and started bringing Träkál to various local bars.

-“It’s like nothing out there.
-I’m grateful to have been able to be one of the early adopters of the brand,” says Sevy, who shares the recipe for his Notro cocktail below.
+“Träkál is like nothing out there.
+I’m grateful to have been able to be one of the early adopters of the brand,” says Sevy.
 “Träkál will always sit on my shelf and be an ace in the hole for us.”

-Soon, Träkál will be on even more shelves as the brand branches out to the West Coast come early 2019 and Europe.
-If the spirit remains as popular in these markets as it is in Colorado and Chile, Gomez can expect it to become a staple export of Patagonia.
+As of early 2021, Träkál is widely available across the U.S. and Canada (as well as Chile, of course), and has plans to expand its reach within Europe.
+If the spirit remains as popular in new markets as it is in Colorado and Chile, Gomez can expect it to become a staple export of Patagonia.

 This deep, earthy and herbaceous cocktail works at exemplifying the forest Träkál is made in.
 “It has a delicate, floral sweetness that’s balanced by a bright bitter spark,” says creator Daryl Pryor of the clandestine cocktail den B&GC of Sage Restaurant Group in Denver.